 Karey O’Hara, a research assistant professor of psychology at ASU and the first author on the paper, stated “This was the most surprising finding for us.
 Good parenting is a very strong and powerful protective factor for all children, especially after a separation or divorce.
 But based on prior research, we know that the effect of good parenting is complicated in separated/divorced families.”
 She then added that although good parenting is protective, it may not be enough to cancel out the negative effects of conflict.

 Parents can do something about it, though.
-In her research paper, O’Hara urges parents not to argue or fight in front of the children.
-She suggests that parents be extra careful when they’re around the other parent if there is a chance for conflict, and that parents make a conscious effort not to say things that might make their children feel like they are caught in the middle and have to pick sides.
-In other words, she suggests no badmouthing the other parent or asking the child to spy or act as a messenger.
+In her research paper, O’Hara urges parents not to argue or fight in front of their children.
+She suggests that parents be extra careful when they’re around the other parent if there is a chance for conflict and that parents make a conscious effort not to say things that might make their children feel like they are caught in the middle and have to pick sides.
+In other words, she suggests not badmouthing the other parent or asking the child to spy or act as a messenger.

 It is also important, particularly given the findings of the study, “for parents to make sure that their children know that although they are separated or divorced, they will continue to care for them,” in order to allay any fears of abandonment that the child might have.